ivanprokopets/Database/README.md

 1. Create a procedure that displays all students from a given university attending a given subject.
 Arguments: university id, subject id.
 To display: name, surname, university name, subject name.
 2. Create a trigger that, when you add a new student, writes it to a random subject.
 3. Create a trigger that displays the message "Note, the university name has been updated after the university name has been updated.

+## Folder Task_6

+1. Create a procedure that creates a new student, enrolls them for the selected university and three selected subjects.
+The user provides all student details, university name and subject names.
+If you enter the wrong name of the university or subject, you should handle the error and display to the user information about what he did wrong.
+After each step (creating a student, enrolling in universities and subjects), please write an appropriate message to the console.
+2. A competition was held for the popularity of subjects taught at universities.
+It was decided that only the university with the highest number of students enrolled in the subject would have the sole right to teach the subject.
+Add the column "uczelnia_id" to the student_table table and fill it with the appropriate values.
+Please include the needed alerts / selects / updates in the report.
+3. Create a procedure that, after entering the name of the subject, will compare its popularity at all universities.